KIPAC/BootCamp/Unix/SSH.md

 # Connect to servers with SSH

 Here I use Stanford's server `cardinal` as an example.
-You can use the same procedure to connect to other servers, like the SLAC servers, too.
+You can use the same procedure to connect to other servers, like the SLAC servers.

 ## If you are using Windows:

 If you have an active SUNet ID, visit [this page](https://itservices.stanford.edu/service/ess/pc/securecrt) to download and install SecureCRT.
-Follow the instructusion on [this page](https://itservices.stanford.edu/service/ess/pc/docs/securecrt) to connect to `cardinal.stanford.edu`.
+Follow the instructions on [this page](https://itservices.stanford.edu/service/ess/pc/docs/securecrt) to connect to `cardinal.stanford.edu`.
 Use your SUNet ID to log in.

 If you don't have an active SUNet ID, please download PuTTY from [this page](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
 You will need at least `putty.exe`.